Blog images are an important part of your blogging process.

 “We find that often bloggers are not looking for just a standalone photos to supplement their blogs, but they are looking for ways to visualize steps/processes or highlight key messages so they can standout and re-enforce content of their articles. “

-They allow bloggers to create professional banner designs but at the same time, anybody can work with them regardless of their professional background.Online apps allow bloggers to create professional design Click To Tweet
+They allow bloggers to They allow bloggers to create professional-looking banners with ease but at the same time, anybody can work with them regardless of their professional background.Online apps allow bloggers to create professional design Click To Tweet

 Based on what we’ve learned in the previous chapter, we can only expect that bloggers who use online tools spend less time designing their visuals and more time with their other creative processes.
 Here’s what we’ve found out:

 - 9% of bloggers are spending a lot of time.
 We should wonder if they’re getting better results?

 And, it seems we’ve anticipated correctly.
 Online tools are easy to use and visuals are created in less or just an hour.
 At least, this is the amount of time 62% of the responders admit to spend with their visual content.